bochens/UFOLAF/README.md

 This project is based on OLAF.
 Original OLAF documentation is available [here](https://sigran.github.io/OLAF/).
 If you use UFOLAF in research, please also cite the original OLAF release: https://doi.org/10.5281/zenodo.17509699

 UFOLAF preserves the original OLAF copyright and license notices.
-Modifications in FOLAF are identified as changes from the original project.
+Modifications in UFOLAF are identified as changes from the original project.